8Kaiser/GoodNumbers/README.md

 ### DEPENDENCY INSTALLATION

-Additionally, for backend development you will need to have the following dependencies:
+Additionally, you will need to have the following tools and libraries:

     NPM
     NPX